 A server in London delivered some more promising rates with downloads of 69.92 Mbps, but uploads were a sad 8.87 Mbps.

 Of course, it was necessary to test the Perfect Privacy VPN multi-hop configurations.
-Designed to grant you even more privacy and anonymity, this technology “hops” your signal through several servers.
+Designed to grant you even more online privacy and anonymity, this technology “hops” your signal through several servers.
 While very private, it does slow things down.

 A triple hop between Frankfurt, Copenhagen and Calais yielded downloads of 33.84 Mbps and uploads of 5.55 Mbps.